kobo/groovyserv/pages/faq.md

 Yes, you can.
 But you might see OutOfMemoryError of PermGen if you use transitive dependencies and run the script repeatedly.
-It is probably comes from the way to resolve transitive dependencies is different of resolving direct dependencies in Groovy.
+It probably comes from the way to resolve a transitive dependency.
+It seems different to resolve a direct dependency in Groovy.
 You can avoid this error by specify SystemClassLoader to use:

 ```